arenatheme/thelook/electro-shopify-theme-user-guide.md

-It encourages us to continue the research to optimize our products and services
+It encourages us to continue the research to optimize our products and services.

 {% endmethod %}